-- Determine if the training record indicates if 25 joint evaluations, 25 independent evaluations under the review of the trainer (either on-site or paperwork review), and five evaluation inspections have been conducted with the standardized trainer within 12 months of employment or assignment to the food program.
-Employees only involved in the evaluation of specialty food service establishments are exempt. - See the tips section below for recommended evaluation of a new sanitarian that has completed training at another local health department.
+- Determine if the training record indicates if 25 joint evaluations, 25 independent evaluations under the review of the trainer (either on-site or paperwork review), and 5 evaluation inspections have been conducted with the standardized trainer within 12 months of employment or assignment to the food program.
+Employees that are not fully assigned to the food program or part time employees have 18 months to complete training.
+Employees only involved in the evaluation of specialty food service establishments are exempt. - Documentation of previous training or evaluations performed under a training plan by the Director of a new sanitarian that has completed training at another local health department or has similar experience.

-- Met The training record for each employee indicates 25 joint evaluations with the standardized trainer, 25 independent evaluations under the review of the standardized trainer, and five evaluation inspections have been conducted with the standardized trainer within 12 months of employment or assignment to the food program. - Met with Conditions The training record for each employee indicates 25 joint evaluations, 25 independent evaluations under the review of the trainer, and five evaluation inspections have been conducted with the standardized trainer, but there is evidence that independent evaluations were being conducted prior to the completion of training.
+- Met The training record for each employee with no previous applicable experience indicates 25 joint evaluations with the standardized trainer, 25 independent evaluations under the review of the standardized trainer, and five evaluation inspections have been conducted with the standardized trainer within 12 months of employment or assignment to the food program.
+Employees not fully assigned to the food program have completed the training in 18 months. - Met with Conditions The training record for each employee indicates 25 joint evaluations, 25 independent evaluations under the review of the trainer, and five evaluation inspections have been conducted with the standardized trainer, but there is evidence that independent evaluations were being conducted prior to the completion of training.
 This indicator will be required to be met at the next scheduled accreditation evaluation.
 Failure to meet this indicator will result in a "Not Met". - Not Met Either training records are not maintained or the records indicate 25 joint evaluations, 25 independent evaluations, and five evaluation inspections have not been completed within 12 months of employment or assignment to the food program, and the employee is conducting independent evaluations.
+For employees not fully assigned to the food program, training was not completed within 18 months of employment or assignment to the food program, and the employee is conducting independent evaluations.